f3-admins/jenkins-shared-lib/README.md

     - `commonNotify.groovy`: Script for managing notifications in pipelines.
     - `commonCleanup.groovy`: Script for handling cleanup tasks in pipelines.
-    - `emailNotificationService.groovy`: Script for handling send notifications email in pipelines.
+    - `commonEmail.groovy`: Script for handling send notifications email in pipelines.

 ## Usage in Jenkins Pipeline